-This morning we travel along the south coast of Sicily.
 Our first stop is to see the over life-size Dancing Satyr of Mazara del Vallo, a Greek bronze statue that was found by a Sicilian fisherman in 1998, in the waters of the Mediterranean.
-We continue on to Selinunte (ancient Selinus), the last of the important Greek cities on our itinerary.
+We continue to Selinunte (ancient Selinus), the last of the important Greek cities on our itinerary.
 At its peak, Selinus had a population of 25,000 but it was comprehensively sacked and its ruins inspired generations of Romantic poets and artists, such as Goethe.
-In the afternoon we travel north to our hotel in Palermo, our base for the next four nights.
-Tonight we enjoy dinner in a local restaurant.
+Dinner tonight is in a local restaurant.
 Overnight Palermo (B, D)

 Palermo is a colourful city, with the atmosphere of North Africa or perhaps Asia rather than of Europe.
 Its heritage as a meeting point between European civilisation and the Arab and Byzantine worlds is borne out in the splendid medieval buildings of the Norman kingdoms.
 Today we tour some of the main historic sites of the old city, including the Norman Palace and Palatine Chapel, with its gold mosaics, and the Byzantine-influenced church of La Martorana.
 After lunch we visit the 12th-century retreat of La Zisa, inspired by Moorish pleasure palaces, and stroll through some of the markets and characteristic back streets of the old city.
 Overnight Palermo (B)